mrinalsardar/tulona/README.rst

     ``tulona compare-column --datasources employee_postgres:Employee_ID,employee_mysql:Employee_ID``

 * **compare**: To prepare a comparison report for evrything together.
 To executed this command just swap the command from any of the above commands with `compare`.
-For example:
+It will prepare comparison of everything and write them into different sheets of a single excel file.
+Sample command:

   ``tulona compare --datasources employee_postgres,employee_mysql``